 NDIS-funded service providers at school

-Some children and young people with disability benefit from allied health and specialist therapies, like physiotherapy, speech pathology and occupational therapy.
+Some young people with disability benefit from allied health and specialist therapies, like physiotherapy, speech pathology and occupational therapy.

 In most cases, these therapies can be delivered at home or in a therapist’s office.
 Some therapies may be best delivered in school during school time.